mitshah1207/cooper/README.md

 ## Feeding
 **Main meals:**
-- Twice per day (after morning walk and 6-7pm), Purina, 150g each time.
+- Twice per day (after morning walk and 6-7pm), Purina, 170g morning, 150g evening.
 - OPTION 1: hand feeding (giving him kibble piece by piece whilst stroking him and being affectionate) and part trick training.
 Important not to trick train too much as can stress out.
 We aim to do 3-5 minutes of trick training, starting and ending with an easy trick (e.g. sit, down, high five).
 Normally do it with the dinner.
 - OPTION 2: feed meal through Kong wobbler, normally the morning meal after the walk.
 - OPTION 3: give it for 'free' in a slow feeder bowl.